SAP-samples/teched2023-AD266/exercises/ex5/README.md

-# Exercise 5 (Optional) - Deploying the application to SAP Business Technology Platform
+# Exercise 5 - (Optional) Deploying the Application to SAP Business Technology Platform

 In this exercise, we will look at the steps required to deploy the application to the SAP Business Technology Platform.